JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

-# Where-is-the-math-in-the-Two-Compartment-Open-Model
+# Where is the math in the Two Compartment Open Model? by Julio Reyes

-A project modeling the pharmacokinetics of the two compartment open model
+Welcome!
+This repository showcases my mathematical modeling project exploring how pharmacokinetic models, specifically the **two compartment open model**, describe drug movement through the body.

-by Julio Hernández
+---